 We usually shun this part of town.
 The rare occasions myself and the husband get to go out together we favour the part of the city’s old walls closer to the water, with its microbreweries and lack of large chains.
-But today I wanted a good breakfast, a book shop, and a wide open space to let the boys run of steam should the eggs and bacon take an age to arrive.
+But today I wanted a good breakfast, a book shop, and a wide open space to let the boys run off steam should the eggs and bacon take an age to arrive.
 Supping a huge pot of tea looking out over the esplanade that connects the seemingly unconnectable medieval walls, and the ma-hoosive and modern west quay complex ticked those boxes.

 The three laps of the esplanade that my husband insisted the boys ran before settling down to pancakes served us well, and we enjoyed an hour and half of eating, drinking, colouring and eye-spying together.
-The food and service was as lovely as the first time I experienced Bill’s on a trip to Brighton – before it had made an appearance in cities around the country, and before I had entertained the thought of having kids.
+The food and service were as lovely as the first time I experienced Bill’s on a trip to Brighton – before it had made an appearance in cities around the country and before I had entertained the thought of having kids.

 Breakfast devoured, we embarked upon a vain attempt to burn off the black pudding by sauntering around part of the walls.
-We headed towards the medieval latrine that once benefited from Southampton’s twice daily tide, then up the steps to the tower that last served the city in the second world war when boys not that much older than my own ‘manned’ it with anti aircraft guns.
+We headed towards the medieval latrine that once benefited from Southampton’s twice-daily tide, then up the steps to the tower that last served the city in the second world war when boys not that much older than my own ‘manned’ it with anti-aircraft guns.
 I suspect many never made it home to their Mums.

-We finished in Waterstones, somewhere I enjoy to browse-n-buy books in an effort to keep book shops on the high street, and not just on Amazon (and I remembered with a sort of ironic amusement when Waterstones had first appeared and I’d shunned that in an effort to support local independent booksellers).
+We finished in Waterstones, somewhere I enjoy to browse-n-buy books in an effort to keep book shops on the high street and not just on Amazon (and I remembered with a sort of ironic amusement when Waterstones had first appeared and I’d shunned that in an effort to support local independent booksellers).